Bradley Center Essentials

 #6.
 Has red tees and white tees.
 The white tees are the tees most players play from.
 It's a tricky position since a circle of trees is in the front of the tee.

 #7.
 Open and next to the road.
 Still a lot of trees and they can be hard to avoid.
 Great challenge though.

 #9.
-Like on 5, it would be the best if that tree wasnt straight ahead.
+Like on 5, it would be better if that tree wasnt straight ahead.
 Throw right of it and avoid the trees to the right.